 (ALEXEY DRUZHININ/AFP/Getty Images)

-As the Russia-West standoff continues unabated over Ukraine, a lesser-known — yet no less intense — competition is playing out between Moscow and the West over next-door Moldova.
-While it pales in comparison to the size and population of Ukraine (Moldova has roughly 3.3 million people in a territory the size of Maryland), its small stature belies its significance.
-Now, parliamentary polls in February could do much to shift the balance in this standoff in favor of Russia.
+As the Russia-West standoff continues unabated over Ukraine, a lesser-known -- yet no less intense -- competition is playing out between Moscow and the West over next-door Moldova.
+While Moldova pales in comparison to the size and population of Ukraine (Moldova has roughly 3.3 million people in a territory the size of Maryland), its significance belies its small stature.
+Now, parliamentary polls this coming February could do much to shift the balance of power in this standoff in favor of Russia....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.